fission-codes/webnative-elm/README.md

 webnativeElm.setup(elmApp)
 ```

-Once we have that setup, we need can write our webnative Elm code.
+Once we have that setup, we can write our webnative Elm code.

 ```elm
 import Webnative exposing (Context(..))